autodesk-platform-services/aps-aecdm-tutorial/Prerequisites and GraphQL/index.md

 The way the AEC Data Model is structured makes it a perfect match for GraphQL.

 For those of you who are not familiar, it is a query language for APIs.
-It gives you the power to ask for exactly what you need and nothing more.
+It Provides a complete and understandable description of the data in your API, and gives you the power to ask for exactly what you need and nothing more.

+GraphQL is much easier to use than REST, but need to have better understanding of the data structures​.

 With one single endpoint, it makes fetching data easier as you don't need to make requests to multiple endpoints to obtain a set of data.